Elma Yerburgh: Death

-For the duration of the Second World War, Mrs. Yerburgh spent most of her time at her Scottish home, "Barwhillanty".
+For the duration of the Second World War, Mrs. Yerburgh spent most of her time at her Scottish home, "Barwhillanty" near Parton, Kirkcudbrightshire.
 Now in her eighties and suffering from lack of mobility, she left the day-to-day management of the brewery in the hands of her co-directors.
 In order to provide for the succession of the family business, she decided to leave her properties to her son Robert (Baron Alvingham), with her shares in the company being passed to her grandsons, John and Oscar (the children of Guy).

 Mrs. Yerburgh fell seriously ill in November 1946 and died at Barwhillanty on 6 December, aged 82; she was buried at Parton kirkyard.
 Her gravestone bears the inscription: "In loving memory of Elma Amy Yerburgh, born 30th July 1864, died 6th December 1946.
 'And the spirit shall return unto God who gave it'."

 In her will, she made legacies to several charities, continuing the benevolence she had demonstrated all her life.
 Following her death, she was dubbed Blackburn's "Lady Bountiful".